marekbeckmann/Simple-Maintenance-Page/README.md

  - Company/Personal Logo
  - Contact E-Mail
  - Adaptive CSS for mobile, tablet, laptop and desktop
- - Free for private and commercial use (see LICENSE.md)
+ - Free for private and commercial use (see LICENSE)

 Screenshot Desktop: